Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Abstract

 \section{Abstract}

-Enumeration of quarter-plane lattice walks with small steps is a classical problem in combinatorics.
-An effective approach is the kernel method and the solution is derived by positive term extraction.
-Another approach is to reduce the lattice walk problem to a Carleman type Riemann boundary value problem (RBVP) and solve it by complex analysis.
-There are two parameter characterizing the solutions of a Carleman type Riemann Boundary value problem, the index $\chi$ and the conformal gluing function $w(x)$.
-In this paper, we propose a combinatorial insight to the RBVP approach.
-We show that the index can be treated as the canonical factorization in the kernel method and the conformal gluing function can be turned into a conformal mapping such that after this mapping, the positive degree term and the negative degree terms can be naturally separated.
-The combinatorial insight of RBVP provide a connection between the kernel method, the RBVP approach and the Tutte's invariant method.
+The enumeration of quarter-plane lattice walks with small steps is a classical problem in combinatorics.
+An effective approach is the kernel method, where the solution is derived by positive term extraction.
+Alternatively, one may reduce the lattice walk problem to a Carleman-type Riemann boundary value problem (RBVP) and solve it via analytic method.
+In the RBVP framework, two parameters govern the solution: the index $\chi$ the conformal gluing function $w(x)$.

+In this paper, we propose a combinatorial insight into the RBVP approach.
+We show that the index corresponds to the canonical factorization in the kernel method.
+The conformal gluing function can be viewed as a mapping that enables the application of positive term extraction.
+The combinatorial insight of RBVP establishes a unifying link between the kernel method, the RBVP approach and the Tutte's invariants method.